 more efficiently and effectively

-Ang, K, Sankaran, S & Killen, C 2016, 'Value for Whom, by Whom: investigating value constructs in non-profit project portfolios', Project Management Research and Practice, vol. 3, no. July-Dec.View/Download from: UTS OPUS or Publisher's site
+Ang, K, Sankaran, S & Killen, C 2016, 'Value for Whom, by Whom: investigating value constructs in non-profit project portfolios', Project Management Research and Practice, vol. 3, no. July-Dec.View/Download from: Publisher's site

 This paper explores how value constructs are identified in a non-profit project portfolio.
 The study sheds light on the question of 'value for whom, value by whom?' by investigating the broad range of value constructs beyond financial value to better support portfolio decision making in multi-stakeholder environments.